 PUBG Skin Betting

-PlayerUnknown’s Battlegrounds is a battle-royale-inspired online multiplayer game launched in 2017.
-PUBG airdrops 100 players on a map, and they’ll fight until a player or group of players called squad remains.
+PlayerUnknown's Battlegrounds is a battle-royale-inspired online multiplayer game launched in 2017.
+PUBG airdrops 100 players on a map, and they'll fight until a player or group of players called squad remains.
+PUBG betting is only one of the many ways of gambling online with PUBG.

 Like CS: GO, this game has skins for the player's character and weapons.
 These skins can be acquired through buying, rewards, unboxing crates, and events, but some skins are untradeable.
 Both can be used as currency to bet on sites, but the most popularly used is the weapon skins.
 However, the company that made the game has since blocked its trading system as they saw players abusing it.